kidpixo/cheaters2docset/README.md

 Translate existing cheatsheets from [Cheaters](http://brettterpstra.com/2012/03/04/cheaters-customizable-cheat-sheet-system/) to navigable documentation (docset) file to use with [Dash](http://kapeli.com/dash)

+Now you can subscribe to the feed to get automatic update of the docset here [subscribe to cheaters2docset.xml](dash-feed://https%3A%2F%2Fraw.github.com%2Fkidpixo%2Fcheaters2docset%2Fmaster%2Fcheaters2docset.xml).

 ![Dash open at the cheaters2docset](https://dl.dropboxusercontent.com/u/4762299/github_img/cheaters2docset/dash_cheaters.png)

 ## Cheatsheet included